How to export/import certificates in Exchange 2013 EAC

 2) Enter the path to the .pfx file you have saved on your computer and the same password you used during export.

-3) On the next step click the “+” button and select the server you want to install the certificate on.
+3) On the next step click the button with the plus + icon and select the server you want to install the certificate on.
 Click Finish.

 4) The imported file will be present in the Certificates menu (the Friendly name field will be blank).
 After the certificate is imported to the necessary server, you can proceed with assigning it to the Exchange services.